MyPureCloud/developer-center-blog/2023-05-08RamSBlog/index.md

 7. The summary is presented to the agent through their desktop

 ## Next Steps
-With Synoptia, we have taken an important first step towards embracing Generative AI within our platform.
+With Genesys Agent Assist automatic summarization Generative AI service, we have taken an important first step towards embracing Generative AI within our platform.
 We are continually exploring other applications and use cases and will be sharing our progress as our roadmap evolves.
 And of course, ChatGPT (and now BARD) changes everything.
 While big LLM like ChatGPT are great, they also suffer from a couple of issues.
 They tend to be expensive (processing costs) because they are built to do a lot of tasks, vs just the ones that we need to enable.
 There are also issues with legal challenges and terms of service limitations that may preclude the use of these components in applications like Genesys.
 This is an area of rapid innovation, and we are constantly learning and experimenting.
 With Summarization, we are trying to focus on one task and do it better.

 If you want to try Agent Assist’s auto-summary feature, you can do so through [AppFoundry](https://appfoundry.genesys.com/filter/genesyscloud/listing/16ec8bdd-acd9-4aa0-a05e-e4b927603475).